-Through constancy we will not only change our behavior, but we’ll basically change our psychology.
+Through constancy, we will not only change our behavior, but we’ll basically change our psychology.
 Slowly, but surely you will become a new self.
-A more rationale and conscious being.
-Askesis makes us internalize this new ways of being a virtuous person until it becomes who we are inherently.
+A more rational and conscious being.
+Askesis makes us internalize these new ways of being a virtuous person until it becomes who we are inherent.
 Through constant practice of virtue, you become virtuous.

-You need to have aims but not love them, use them as direction.
-What you will begin to love with constancy is the person you become,the learner.
+You need to have aims but not love them, use them as directed.
+What you will begin to love with constancy is the person you become, the learner.
 It is not the object itself but what you become by askesis what is enjoyable.

 Another important stoic lesson is to practice the hardest.
 The hardest practice is what makes us grow more eventually.